danielcarter/danielcarter.github.io/_assignments/online_media/online_media_personal_site.md

   - at least one image.
   - at least one link to an external site.
   - your email address, linked using mailto:, like we talked about in class.
+4. Style your site using CSS, following the principles covered in class.
+You will need to add additional HTML elements and attributes to achieve your desired design.
+Successful sites will demonstrate the use of layout techniques to create columns and/or grids.
 4. Upload your files to your server.
 The main page of your site should be named index.html.
 I should be able to access your site at www.yourdomain.com.
 5. __Post a link to your project in #general.__

 ### Grading Rubric

-Coding contains few errors and reflects concepts learned in class | 10
+Coding contains few errors and reflects concepts learned in class | 10 Design reflects concepts learned in class | 5